matthieu-str/data_story/index.md

 ![Countries per traveller EU vs US](/images/countries_per_traveller_eu_vs_us.png)

-Its seems that on average, Europeans people visit more countries than Americans.
-Moreover, the ratio between these number over the time period shows that people are on average visiting one foreign country per year, which makes sense.
+Its seems that on average, European people visit more countries than Americans.
+Moreover, the ratio between these numbers over the time period shows that people are on average visiting one foreign country per year, which makes sense.

 ## 2. What is influencing travellers ?